soloking44/printf/README.md

+README.md

 0x11.
 C - printf team project

-This is a team Project on printf done by asakwonye collins onyekachi and angel kuria
+This a team Project done by asakwonye collins onyekachi and angel kuria

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life